 TIP: Make sure your inflation protection strategy is correlated to the inflation you are likely to experience, not just a general cost of living inflation.

-Tax policies change and evolve over time.
-The only thing we know for certain is that we don’t know anything for certain.
+Tax policies change and evolve.
+The only thing we know for certain is that we don’t know anything for sure.
 Luckily, the various income taxes are easy enough to plan for.

 We must worry about indirect taxes, are you prepared if the town you live in doubles or triples the water bill?
 If you reside in the country and rely on a well or septic system, do you plan for the potential cost of conversion to public water and sewer if the township mandates that change?
 A mandated change like that today could cost $15k.
 What would it cost in ten or fifteen years?

 TIP: Consider setting aside extra money for rainy day emergencies before leaving the workforce.

 The great recession and financial crisis thought us several lessons about portfolio design and volatility in income-producing portfolios.
 We have also learned that correlations change.
 In 2008, multiple asset categories experienced losses.
 One thing I often hear people on the path to FIRE say is if their portfolio loses value, they will “go back to work.”

 The financial crisis taught us that weakness in the stock markets tends to correlate highly with weakness in the job market.
 If that wasn’t bad enough, the same finance downturn that damaged your portfolio could also trigger a layoff where your tenant works, and now he is unable to pay rent.
 It has become popular for those seeking FIRE to make money online, keep in mind the economic forces that rattle your investments could impact your side hustle as well.